 Overnight stay in Manang village.

 You can begin your day late and have some local breakfast, perhaps pancakes made of buckwheat.
 If you had not visited the Gangapurna Glacier or Ice Lake earlier, then you can hike up there on this day.
 Spend your day interacting with the locals and visiting the Himalayan Rescue Association of Nepal.
 After some excursion, you can carry your bags and head to Tare Gompa for the stay.
 Along the way, the views of Mt.
 Manaslu, Mt.
 Annapurna II, Annapurna III, Gangapurna, Pisang peak and Tilicho Peak will become vivid.
-Visit the Tare Gompa monastery located in the area, which was recently renovated in 2020.
+Visit the Tare Gompa monastery located in the area, and it was renovated in 2020.

 Overnight stay in Tare Gompa.

 The landscape to Tilicho Base Camp is very tricky.
 The trail is narrow and is a full-blown landslide area.
 Even a tumble of the rocks could cause the slopy terrain to fall on top of you.
-Hence, it is vital to walk carefully between the 45-degree slopy terrain below and above you.
+Hence, it is vital to walk carefully between the 45-degree slopy landscape below and above you.
 Giving way to mules and donkeys, you will continue with the trail.

 Overnight stay in Tilicho Base Camp.

 After having some lunch, you will begin the tough walk along high cliffs and slopes.
-After many ascend you will reach the top of the eastern pass where the camp will be set in the High Camp area.
+After many ascend, you will reach the top of the eastern pass where the camp will be set in the High Camp area.
 Upon setting the camp, take a much-needed rest and prepare for the next day's tiring trek.

 Overnight stay in Tilicho High Camp.

 The toughest trails offer the best memories.
 This is particularly true with today's trek that will take you across the trek's third and final high pass- Mesokanto La Pass.
 This route is difficult than other passes because it is more often closed by heavy snow.